mikeygough/discogskiii-django/README.md

     * marketplace release stats: lowest_price, num_for_sale

     One sample statistic I could use is getting the lowest_price for each of the records available for sale by an artist.
 It wouldn't include anything about the quality of the records but I could at least link to the marketplace page for that record from there.

+    I have an idea to make this better...
+Rather than slowing everything down by trying to get the sale information for every record, I don't have to!
+First I can just make a request to check if there are any for sale...
+Then of those available for sale I can see the listing information...
+How many Sun Ra original pressings might be available at any given time?
+My guess is not too many...
+That's why they're original pressings and rare!

 * __Order Book Sorting__ - Enable sorting by price or condition through the table headers.
+* __Multiple Device Optimations__ - App should render and function flawlessly on all device types.
 * __React Components__ - Implement at least one React component!
 But I might kick this down the road since it may be more beneficial to finish my React course before I start slinging around sloppy code.